 - Top 2% in global rankings (according to the three major international university rankings: ARWU, QS and Times Higher Education)

-- Leader in graduate satisfaction in Victoria for the sixth consecutive year (in the Australian Graduate Survey (2010–15))
+- Leader in graduate satisfaction in Victoria for the seventh consecutive year (in the Australian Graduate Survey (2010–15) and 2016 QILT survey)

 - 89% of Deakin’s research is rated at or above world class (Excellence in Research for Australia 2015)